stormpath/stormpath-documentation/source/auth_n.rst

 Even though OAuth 2.0 has many authorization modes or "grant types", Stormpath currently supports three of them:

 - **Password Grant Type**: Provides the ability to get an Access Token based on a login and password.
+- **Client Credentials Grant Type**: Provides the ability to exchange an API Key for an Access Token.
 - **Refresh Grant Type**: Provides the ability to generate another Access Token based on a special Refresh Token.

-- **Client Credentials Grant Type**: Provides the ability to exchange an API Key for the Access Token.
-This is supported through the API Key Management feature.

 To understand how to use Token-based Authentication, you need to talk about the different types of tokens that are available.
+To see how to generate an OAuth token, see :ref:`below <generate-oauth-token>`.

 What Tokens Are Available for Token-Based Authentication?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^